Mary Abigail Dodge: Biography

 Dodge was also interested in publishing matters and criticized the assumption that women writers were "an eternal child" when it came to understanding the business side of authorship.
 In 1868, after reading an article in The Congregationalist titled "Pay of Authors", she realized her royalty payment of 15 cents per book sold was less than the average author pay of 10%.
 She wrote to her publisher James T. Fields, who initially ignored her, and eventually claimed that he spent more money on publishing and advertising her books than average.
 She learned, too, that Sophia Hawthorne, widow of the author Nathaniel Hawthorne, was also having similar trouble with Field's publishing house Ticknor and Fields.
-She abruptly ended her friendship with Ticknor's wife Annie Adams Fields in February 1868, and Mrs. Fields eventually destroyed all the letters from her former friend.
+She abruptly ended her friendship with Fields' wife Annie Adams Fields in February 1868, and Mrs. Fields eventually destroyed all the letters from her former friend.
 In her journal a month later, she wrote of her distress, "We do not forget to feel still the savagery... of Gail Hamilton...
 I really thought she cared for me!
 And now to find it was a pretense or a stepping-stone merely is something to shudder over.
 And all for a little of this world's poor money!"
 After months of back and forth, during which Dodge came to distrust Ticknor and Fields and wrote to other authors including Henry Wadsworth Longfellow and Harriet Beecher Stowe to discredit them, she anonymously published A Battle of the Books in 1870 chronicling her negative experiences.

 While working on a biography of James Blaine, she had a stroke, leaving her in a coma that lasted for several weeks.
 Her strength recovered, aided by her sister Hannah, and she was able to enjoy company with friends and relatives.
 During these months, she wrote her final work, "X-Rays", which was intentionally self-published, and dedicated to her sister.
 She died of a cerebral hemorrhage on August 17, 1896.